Rohingya genocide: Crackdown

 Following the border post incidents, the Burmese military began a major crackdown in the villages of northern Rakhine State.
-In the initial operation, dozens of people were killed and many were arrested.
+In the initial operation, dozens of people were killed, and many were arrested.
 Casualties increased as the crackdown continued.
 Arbitrary arrest, extrajudicial killings, gang rapes, brutalities against civilians, and looting were carried out.
 Media reports stated hundreds of Rohingya people had been killed by December 2016, and many had fled Myanmar as refugees to take shelter in the nearby areas of Bangladesh.
+Hindus and other non-Muslims in northern Rakhine at the time of the crackdown had accused ARSA members of driving out or killing residents in their villages.

 In late November, Human Rights Watch released satellite images which showed about 1,250 Rohingya houses in five villages burned down by security forces.
 The media and human rights groups frequently reported intense human rights violations by the Burmese military.
 During one incident in November, the Myanmar military used helicopter gunships to shoot and kill villagers.
 As of November 2016, Myanmar has yet to allow the media and human rights groups to enter the persecuted areas.
 Consequently, the exact figures of civilian casualties remain unknown.
 Rakhine State was termed an "information black hole".

 Those who fled Myanmar to escape persecution reported that women had been gang raped, men were killed, houses were torched, and young children were thrown into burning houses.
 Boats carrying Rohingya refugees on the Naf River were often gunned down by the Burmese military.